P2P Lending with buyback guarantees: advertising without added value?

 For example, if a loan originator grants a loan with an interest rate of 20%, it is very frequently offered on the platform afterwards at half of the interest rate, in this case about 10%.

-That is the (hidden) price that investors pay in order to be able to pass on the default risk to the loan originator.
+That is the (hidden) price that investors pay to be able to pass on the default risk to the loan originator.

 The risk of buyback guarantees

-Those taking a closer look at buyback guarantees will very quickly ask themselves: What's the catch?
+Those taking a closer look at buyback guarantees will rapidly ask themselves: What's the catch?

 Generally speaking, a guarantee is only worth as much as the reliability of the guarantor.